 To start off, its mopping function’s been made to be quite straightforward.
 To tank it up, you only need to use tap water and once the tank is full, with a push of a button, you can render your steam mop ready to clean!
 (You do need to wait around 30 seconds for the heater to gets to the right temperature, but after that short period, you’re ready to roll.)

 As we mentioned above, other than its main purpose, the Pur Steam mop cleaner has a couple of other uses in it, as well.
-For example, you can use it as a handheld steam cleaner for cleaning windows or steaming clothes.
+For example, you can use it as a handheld carpet cleaner.
 It can also be used on furniture to the same effect.

 - Heats up in just 30 seconds